ra559/cis106/_week_report/wr3.md

    * Review the following presentation:
      * The bash shell
      * Managing Software
-2. Download the managing software cheat sheet (1 is fine if you do not want/need both) and place it in the cheatSheet directory/folder
+2. Download the managing software cheat sheet (1 is fine if you do not want/need both) and place it in the cheatSheet directory/folder.
-3.Complete class notes:
+3. Complete class notes:
    * Create a markdown file that includes the following:
      * Definition, usage, and examples of the following commands:
         * echo